Calling is available on all Plans, but usage is charged separately

 Changing Your Caller ID

-If you’re on our Business plan, you can take advantage of Call Recordings.
+If you’re on our Business or Pro plan, you can take advantage of Call Recordings.
+Call Recordings are stored for 7 days on the Pro plan and stored indefinitely on the Business plan.
 Either for training or review, Call Recordings are a helpful way to make sure you’re not missing context during calls.

 To initiate Call Recording, open your Phone Settings and toggle on the Call Recording option.
 The first time you do this, you’ll have to agree to some terms and conditions.
 Once you’ve enabled the option, any call you make will be recorded.